Updated For Kodi 18!

 Remember when you set up your media library in the How to Name Movies section?
 Here’s where that choice is going to come into play.

-Under the Content Scanning Options header, the first option is whether or not Movies are in a separate folder that match the movie title.
+Under the Content Scanning Options header, the first option is whether or not Movies are in a separate folder that matches the movie title.
 If your files are all in the same folder, leave this unchecked.
-If instead you have your movies in separate folders, make sure this option is checked.
+If, instead, you have your movies in separate folders, make sure this option is checked.

 The second option to Scan recursively is one I always check.
 This will force Kodi to look in any sub-folders for new files.